JavaScriptDude/Phoenix_ReasonReact_Example/README.md

       ...
 ```

-Now, the last step of displaying the React component in a web page served by the Phoenix web app is to create a “div” tag with the “id” of “index” so that the React component will know where to attach.
+Now, the last step of displaying the React component in a web page served by the Phoenix web app is to create a "div" tag with the "id" of "index" so that the React component will know where to attach.
 We will do this by editing the default template created with the Phoenix web app.
 Delete all of the contents in the lib/myapp_web/templates/page/index.html.eex file and replace them with the following:

 `myapp/lib/myapp_web/templates/page/index.html.eex`
 ```
-      <div id=“index”></div>
+      <div id="index"></div>
 ```

 Save this file and start up the Phoenix server again with mix phx.server in the root directory of the project (if it’s not already running).
 Load up the page in your favorite web browser again (http://localhost:4000), and if everything worked correctly, you should now see the React component displayed beneath the default Phoenix header.
 If this worked, then you are now running a ReasonReact client from a Phoenix web application!
 Great job!

 ## Hot-loading ReasonReact

 So one thing you know as a developer is you are not going to write the code once, compile it, and be done forever (unless you are a perfect programmer who can foresee all future requirements of the system 🔮).
 You are going to be constantly changing the ReasonReact code and seeing how it affects your application.
 To reduce the time it takes to write the code, save the code, compile the code, restart the server, write the code, save the code, and so on, you’ve likely used hot-reloading.
 Hot-reloading is when your development environment watches your code for changes, and then automatically compiles and redeploys the changes to your development server and you can immediately see the impact of the code you are currently working on.
-Luckily, Phoenix does this automatically with both the Elixir code in the “lib” directory and client code in the “assets” directory when you run the “mix phx.server” command.
+Luckily, Phoenix does this automatically with both the Elixir code in the "lib" directory and client code in the "assets" directory when you run the "mix phx.server" command.
 E.g. if you change (and save) and Elixir file in lib/myapp_web/controllers or a JavaScript file in assets/js/, then the changes will automatically be updated in your running development server.
 Awesome, right?
 Well what about ReasonML code?
 Phoenix doesn’t watch or update this code automatically.
 Bummer.

 However, since Phoenix is watching for changes in JavaScript files in assets/js/, and when we make changes to the ReasonML files and compile them into JavaScript with Bucklescript, then Phoenix *does* see the updated JavaScript files and automatically hot-reloads them into your running development server.
 So all we have to do is have Bucklescript watch for changes to our ReasonML files and automatically compile the new JavaScript files when it sees changes.
-Fortunately, we already added this command to our assets/package.json file as the “start” script.
-If you run “npm run start” from the “assets” directory, then Bucklescript starts in “watch” mode, so it will automatically compile any ReasonML changes into JavaScript, Phoenix will see the changes to the generated JavaScript files and automatically hot-reload them into the running development server.
+Fortunately, we already added this command to our assets/package.json file as the "start" script.
+If you run "npm run start" from the "assets" directory, then Bucklescript starts in "watch" mode, so it will automatically compile any ReasonML changes into JavaScript, Phoenix will see the changes to the generated JavaScript files and automatically hot-reload them into the running development server.
 Great!

 So now we know we can have hot-reloading of all of our code during development (both Elixir server code and ReasonReact frontend code) with the following two commands:
 ```